oalfonso-o/mkdocs/docs/posts/ansible.md

 ## Defining hosts

 The master piece here is the `inventory`.
 An inventory is a file that contains a list of hosts that our ssh client can identify.
-Also, these hosts can be grouped in groups, so we can run tasks/roles to specific hosts or specific groups.
+Also, these hosts can be defined in groups, so we can run tasks/roles to specific hosts or specific groups.

 To make our work easier in Ansible when specifying hosts a good practice is using the `config` ssh file and put there all the specifics of the hosts and then here in our inventories specify only the `name` of the host and our ssh client will resolve all the needed config using the `config` file.